• what is a TV promo? A reintroduction

 Magix Vegas Pro (PC)

 Formerly Sony Vegas Pro.
-Respectable editing software, not in widespread use.
+Respectable editing software.
+Sony sold it.
+Good night.

 video capture options